William Henry Ricketts Jervis

 1764-1805.
-He was born on 4 November 1764 in Park Street, Grosvenor Square, Westminster, the eldest son of William Henry Ricketts of the Canaan Estate, Jamaica, and of Longwood House, Hampshire.
-His mother was Mary Jervis, the sister of the future Admiral the Earl of St. Vincent, and as the latter proved childless Ricketts became the heir to the Earldom of St. Vincent, although he died before he could accede to the title.
+He was born on 4 November 1764 in Park Street, Grosvenor Square, Westminster, the eldest son of William Henry Ricketts of the Canaan Estate, Jamaica,.
+His mother was Mary Jervis, the sister of the future Admiral the Earl of St. Vincent, and as the latter proved childless Ricketts became the heir to the viscountcy of St. Vincent, although he died before he could accede to the title and instead his brother Edward became the 2nd Viscount St. Vincent.
+His sister Mary married Admiral William Carnegie, the 7th Earl of Northesk

 Following an education at Odiham Grammar School in Hampshire and at Winchester College, Ricketts entered the service in 1781 aboard the Foudroyant 80 commanded by his uncle, and he was present on 20 April 1782 when this vessel captured the Pégase 74 after a long chase off Brest.
 His uncle’s significant patronage secured his lieutenant’s commission on 5 September 1782, and he joined the Success 32, Captain Charles Morice Pole, which had taken a convoy out to Jamaica.
 Here, at the tender age of eighteen, and after a mere two years’ service, Ricketts was promoted commander on 17 March 1783.
 It has been stated that he was appointed to the Shrewsbury 74, but this appears to have been for purposes of rank only as that sail-of-the-line was deemed unfit for service and was scuttled at Jamaica in early June.

 Ricketts’ next service was not until March 1787 when he recomissioned the sloop Bonetta 14, sailing for the Leeward Islands in July where he remained for three years.
-It has been stated that he commissioned the ill-feted Hermione 32 during the Spanish Armament in 1790, although the command of this vessel was given to Captain Lord Rosehill in November.
-On 22 November 1790 Ricketts was posted captain.
+On 22 November 1790 he was posted captain of the Hermione 32, apparently for purposes of rank only, and thereafter it does not appear that he was employed for a further five years.

-In October 1795 he was appointed to the Magicienne 32, being employed off La Havre under the orders of Captain Sir William Sidney Smith, and in 1796 he saw service under Rear-Admiral Robert Man in the Mediterranean Fleet.
-In the autumn of that year he set sail for the Jamaican station with despatches where he became a favourite of Vice-Admiral Sir Hyde Parker, being despatched on a number of cruises that enriched both him and his commander-in-chief.
-Amongst many other prizes, on 1 November he captured the French corvette Cerf Volant 18 off San Domingo, and he took four more significant prizes in the ensuing month, including a sloop on 3 December.
+In early 1796 he was appointed to the Magicienne 32, joining her at Spithead on 22 March and seeing duty off La Havre under the orders of Captain Sir William Sidney Smith, prior to returning to Portsmouth towards the end of May to refit.
+Ordered to take a convoy out to Gibraltar and then to proceed to the West Indies, he arrived at Cap Saint-Nicolas Mole on 9 September.
+Serving on the Jamaican station, he became a favourite of Vice-Admiral Sir Hyde Parker, being despatched on a number of cruises that enriched both him and his commander-in-chief.
+Amongst many other prizes, he captured the French corvette Cerf Volant 18 off San Domingo on 1 November, and he took four more significant prizes in the ensuing month, including a sloop on 3 December.
 John Maples was his first lieutenant at this time, and he was an officer who proved particularly adept in successful boat actions.

 On 6 April 1797, being in company with the Regulus 44, Captain William Carthew, the Magicienne despatched their boats to attack a privateer nest at Cape Roxo, San Domingo where thirteen vessels were either captured or destroyed.
 Whilst returning to Jamaica the Magicienne prevented a French expedition from capturing Les Irois near Cape Tiburon, taking another five vessels including a six-gun privateer sloop in Carcasse Bay on 23 May, although four men were lost in this episode.
 Another boat attack followed on two privateers at Port de Paix in northern Haiti on 28 September, but this was unsuccessful.